igorwaw/web-advent/content/2015/17-eggnogg/index.md

 ---

 The elves ordered too much eggnog.
 I need to store it in the containers.
-Container capacities are gives as the puzzle input.
+Container capacities are given as the puzzle input.

 So it's combinatorics again.
 Actually easier than the previous ones.